 So I should probably change the name of my language … not just yet though.
 It really is just a toy so there is no need to be hasty.
 It might be worth thinking of options though.

-The first to occur to me is “Mare”, being the Latin name of “sea”, and importantly the name use for the “seas” on the Moon.
-It does have the problem the, when spoken aloud, it could be confused with “mere”, and while “a mere language” has some attraction, I would rather avoid confusion.
+The first to occur to me is “Mare”, being the Latin name of “sea”, and importantly the name used for the “seas” on the Moon.
+It does have the problem that, when spoken aloud, it could be confused with “mere”, and while “a mere language” has some attraction, I would rather avoid confusion.
 Another possibility is “Oceanus”, again from the Latin and used for Oceanus Procellarum, again on the moon.

 I’ll have to make a decision before my current registration of ocean-lang.org expires, but that is a couple of years yet and I may have lost interest by then…

 Yesterday I ran my first “ocean” program…

 I’m currently working on building a simple interpreter so I can test out the next steps of my language design.
 Yesterday I got it to the point where it could print out “hello world” and similar totally trivial things.
 So this isn’t really a statement about the development of the language, but only development of the support software.
 Even there it isn’t much of a statement.